Whirlwind computer, sections of core memory and controls, in Museum of Science, Boston, Massachusetts, USA.

 To recap, look around you and see if you spot the same limitations as I do:

-• The limitations based on lacking the skills needed to take advantage of current technology, read the DORA DevOps report and find the support needed to become an elite performing software team.
-Next time your are frustrated over your working environment accept where we are and how we got here.
+Next time your are frustrated over your working environment consider where we are and how we got here.
 There is a lot of prestige related to proficiency in the software industry.
-We can not let the old limitations be just to avoid admitting that we need to learn new skills.
+We can’t keep the old limitations just to avoid admitting our need to learn new skills.
 Instead, take an action to change it for the better.
 Remove something compensatory that is not longer needed, or learn a new skill to leverage the tools available.
-No individual developer is to blame that it ended up like this and we need support each other to get out of it.
+No individual developer is to blame that it ended up like this.
+We need support each other to get out of it.

 A version of this text was previously published on LinkedIn.